O U R L O C A T I O N S

 California is one of the largest sites of human trafficking in the United States.
 In 2018, there were 1,654 cases of human trafficking reported in California alone.
 Out of these cases, 1,229 were sex trafficking cases, 149 were labor trafficking cases, 110 involved both labor and sex trafficking, and in 166 cases, the type of trafficking was not specified (National Human Trafficking Hotline, n.d.a).
 Since 2007, there have been a total of 35,069 contacts made to the National Human Trafficking Hotline (phone calls, texts, online chats, emails, and webforms), with 10,016 cases in total.

-We have worked in the United States since 2016, starting girls’ empowerment clubs and our most recent initiative, PRESEHT, which aims to educate child care professionals and youth about how to identify and intervene in human trafficking.
+We have worked in the United States since 2016, starting girls’ empowerment clubs and trainings which aim to educate child care professionals and youth about how to identify and intervene in human trafficking.

 Beneficiaries of this training include educators, foster care, the transportation and service industry, and anyone who comes into contact with minors on a regular basis.
 The youth version of this training helps adolescents become more aware of the issue, know what to do and how to recognise when their peers are affected.